On 25th May 2018, the GDPR (General Data Protection Regulation) enacted by the EU came into effect.

 How you go about doing this will vary hugely depending on the setup of your website.
 Start by talking to your developer, they should be able to assist you in getting ready for GDPR.
 If you have a popular open source driven website like WordPress, the process is likely to be a lot less mind-melting.

 Obviously, we aint lawyers, so this isn’t and shouldn’t be taken as legal advice!
 However, you really shouldn’t ignore the new regulations.
+If you need legal advice, we recommend our friends over at MW Keller Solicitors in Waterford.

 If you need help with your website, please don’t hesitate to contact us.
 Now more than ever, its pretty darn important that you keep your website up to date.
 Give us a call on 051 304 617 for a no-obligation chat any time.